List of Korean online fashion retailers

-This is a list of Korean and non-Korean online retailers who sell Korean fashion items.
-The list does not include websites of Korean fashion brands that sell their products through their own online stores.
-For a list of major Korean fashion brands, see Fashion in South Korea.
+This list comprises online retailers, both Korean and non-Korean, that offer Korean fashion items for sale.
+It's important to note that this list excludes websites associated with Korean fashion brands that exclusively market their products through their own dedicated online stores.
+For a comprehensive rundown of major Korean fashion brands, please consult the article titled "Fashion in South Korea."

 Korean online general retailers

 The following is a list of Korean online retailers, dealing with a wide variety of retail items, including fashion items.